Instructions to Author

 AUTHORSHIP CRITERIA

-Authorship recognition can only be dependent on valuable contributions each of the following three components:
+Authorship recognition can only be dependent on substantial contributions in each of the following four components:

 3. Final approval of the version to be published.

 Participation exclusively in fundraising or data collection does not validate authorship.
-Research community generalized supervision is not necessary for authorship.
-Every author would have been adequately active in the work that takes legal responsibility for relevant portions of manuscript material.
-The order in which authors are named will be based on the participant's potential influence to the analysis and writing the paper.
-After the order has been issued, it cannot be amended without any of the written permission of all stakeholders.
-The journal recommends as many writers as possible for manuscripts based on the type of manuscript, its nature and numbers of organizations involved.
+The order in which authors are numbered will be based on the participant's potential contribution to the analysis and writing of the paper.
+After the order has been issued, it should not be amended.
+If mandatory, the journal editor should receive a letter clearly explaining the reason for the change.
+Authors are also requested to sign and send to the Editors a statement of agreement for the requested change from all listed authors and from the author to be removed/added, as the case be.
+The journal recommends number of writers based on the type of manuscript, its nature and number of organizations involved.

 Contribution details